MIDDLE SCHOOL PARENT INFORMATION

 For many of us math was no fun in school.
 It was difficult and often a complete mystery.
 It is easy to think that math is ‘hard’ because of our experiences with it.
 But for many of us, that is because of how it was taught.
 Our new methods overcome that.
 Avoid endorsing math anxiety or being “bad at math”.
 Students who have these attitudes towards math have more difficulties learning math than those who approach it positively.

 We all have either a “growth mindset” or “fixed mindset” when it comes to math.
-These mindsets have been proven to really affect learning.To encourage a Growth Mindset encourage your child to perseverance through frustration and understand that mistakes actually make the brain grow – so are not bad but rather are very useful when we reflect on them and understand what type of mistake it was (carless mistake, misunderstanding, etc.).
+These mindsets have been proven to really affect learning.To develop a Growth Mindset encourage your child to persevere through frustration and understand that mistakes are a really important part of the learning process – so are not bad but rather are very useful when we reflect on them and understand what type of mistake it was (carless mistake, misunderstanding, etc.).
+Also we need to remember that learning is challenging and when things get difficult that doesn’t mean there is anything wrong but rather it is a part of learning!
+New concepts are often difficult at first, while we are trying to connect them to what we already know and make sense of them, and then with time and practice, they are not so difficult anymore.
+Embrace the struggle – without great struggle there is no great learning!

-Please see here for more information on how to help your child develop a Growth Mindset.
-I also highly recommend you watch this 10 minute TED talk by Dr. Carol Dweck, the researcher who has researched and written about this extensively.
+Please see the helpful websites for more information on how to help your child develop a Growth Mindset and for the 10 minute TED talk by Dr. Carol Dweck, the researcher who has researched and written about this extensively.

 Many parents don’t understand why we use multiple strategies to solve the problem when only one strategy is needed.
 We are teaching students WHY the math works when we use different strategies so even though you may think that the strategies are inefficient there is a very important purpose to using them.
 Some strategies are inefficient but are an important stepping stone towards deeper understanding.
 Imagine an Olympic diver attempting a complex dive off of a high board without first practicing multiple small steps in a foam pit or supported trampoline.
 It is the same learning approach.